dhgwag/Liberary-Cpp-Doc/index.md

 |jwt-cpp (github)       |v0.6.0 (hash:4a537e9)    |
 |zlib1g-dev             |1:1.2.11.dfsg-0ubuntu2.1 |

-### **Summary**
+---

+## **Abstraction**
 O : Implemented
 △ : Not implemented but will be supported
 X : Not implemented and will not be supported

 **Spot**

 |                                                                 | Upbit | Huobi | Binance | Okx |